Imperial Orcs military concerns

 Supply

 The Imperial Orcs have long faced a crucial challenge posed by their relatively small population.
-For a long time they were able to maintain two large Imperial armies in the field - but only just and only because so many of their people are members of the legions.
-Until very recently it was impossible for them to raise a new army and if one of their existing armies were wiped out it was not certain that it would be difficult for them to replace it.
-Imperial Orc generals learned to be careful about how they deployed their forces - preserving lives where they can - to keep the nation vital.
+For a long time they were able to maintain two large Imperial armies in the field - but only just, and only because so many of their people were members of the legions.
+Until very recently it was impossible for them to raise a new army, and if one of their existing armies were wiped out it was certain that it would be difficult for them to replace it.
+Imperial Orc generals learned to be careful about how they deployed their forces - preserving lives where they could - to keep the nation vital.

 Further Reading